S1eepyOne/ai-password-guesser/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.

+## Security
+This project is a demonstration of password guessing techniques for educational purposes only.
+See SECURITY.md file for more details.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.